akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

 .. code-block:: javascript

     /**
      * Our custom attribute reducer needs to receive as input the normalized custom attribute, the code of the additional property and the value of the additional property.
      * It returns the normalized custom attribute with the values of the additional properties updated.
      */
-    const booleanAttributeReducer = (
+    const simpleMetricAttributeReducer = (
-      normalizedAttribute: NormalizedBooleanAttribute,
+      normalizedAttribute: NormalizedSimpleMetricAttribute,
       propertyCode: string,
-      propertyValue: NormalizedBooleanAdditionalProperty
+      propertyValue: NormalizedSimpleMetricAdditionalProperty
-    ): NormalizedBooleanAttribute => {
+    ): NormalizedSimpleMetricAttribute => {
       switch (propertyCode) {
-        case 'default_value':
+        case 'unit':
-          const default_value = propertyValue as NormalizedDefaultValue;
+          const unit = propertyValue as NormalizedMetricUnit;
-          return {...normalizedAttribute, default_value};
+          return {...normalizedAttribute, unit};

         default:
           break;